biocatiit/website/content/pages/users_howto_saxs_collect.rst

     *   Change flow rate by 0.1 ml/min about every minute (after pressure levels out) as you stop the flow of one buffer and begin the flow of a new buffer.

-    *   Once back up to 0.8 ml/min, equilibrate for at least 6 more hours.
+    *   Once back up to 0.8-1 ml/min, equilibrate for at least 6 more hours.

-    *   If equilibrating overnight, ramp up to 0.8 ml/min and equilibrate at that rate overnight
+    *   If equilibrating overnight, we can equilibrate at a lower speed overnight (0.2 ml/min) and ramp up to operational flow-speed 2 hours before the experiment).
+        For 6 hr equilibration, ramp up to operational flow speed (0.8-1 ml/min) right at the beginning.

-    *   Make sure you clean the flow cell for MALS/DLS in between buffers, especially if there's more glycerol etc (anything that could change refractive index).
+    *   Make sure you clean the flow cell for the Optilab - T-rEX in between buffers, especially if there's more glycerol etc (anything that could change refractive index) - this requires the "purge" button on the LED panel to be switched on.

-    *   ALSO: keep glycerol concentrations as low as possible (preferably 5%<).
+    *   ALSO: keep glycerol concentrations as low as possible (preferably <5%).

 *   Injecting sample and starting HPLC run

-    *   Each run will take about 22 minutes.
+    *   Each run will take 18-23 minutes.
 Have samples ready (concentrate or dilute to appropriate concentration and spin down 10-15 minutes) so that near the end of one run you can